DappDevs/presentations/content/how-to-dappdev.md

 these tools so that they are robust and useful to the larger ecosystem.
-It used to be that open source developers either worked for free, or were somehow amazing enough to be sponsored by large corporations, but with projects like GitCoin and Solidified offering bounties for contributing and identifying issues with these projects, you can actually earn a fair amount of additional income with your contributions.
+It used to be that open source developers either worked for free, or were somehow amazing enough to be sponsored by large corporations, but with projects like GitCoin and Solidified offering bounties for contributing and identifying issues with dapps, you can actually earn a fair amount of additional income with your contributions.
 It's really a win-win!

 Last but most importantly, you have to participate in the discussion.